 Q2 Who will you support?

-We will support the whole family and relatives of families that have lost loved once in the service of our country this includes, women, children, and veterans
+We will support the whole family and relatives of families that have lost loved ones in the service of our country this includes, women, children, and veterans

 Q3 Why another service?